 Lemon rice is an easy snack or a quick lunch item.
 It is a tangy flavorful recipe where cooked rice is flavored with lemon and seasoned with spices.
 This popular south Indian version is served with a few chips and may be a side of pickle.

 If you love seafood, these Tuna Cutlets are just ones to try!
-The best part is that these can be made with canned Tuna , and has
+The best part is that these can be made with canned Tuna , and has the crunchy

 Parippu Vada is a popular snack in kerala.
 These are made with split peas or chana dal and are perfect tea time snack for a rainy day !

 These lovely vegetable patties are perfect for an evening snack or as an appetizer.
-Serve with a few slices onions and tomatoes seasoned with a
+Serve with a few slices onions and tomatoes seasoned with a splash of

 Scones are single serve quick breads.
 We love these flaky, buttery, crumbles in the mouth texture of scones.
 These scones are made with part whole wheat flour and loaded with dry fruits to make them healthier.
 Make and serve these as a healthy breakfast treat !